 Companion course to Materials I with primary emphasis on the electronic properties of: materials and their industrial use.
 Topics include conductors, semiconductors, superconductors, ferromagnetism and ferroelectricity, optical and infra-red properties.
-Lecture 2 hours, Lab 2 hours.
-Prereq.: PHYS-305 or consent of instructor.
+Lecture two hours; lab two hours.
+Prerequisite: PHYS-305 or consent of instructor.

 PHYS-369 Instrumentation Electronics, 4 cr.

 Lecture and laboratory course on the properties and uses of electronic scientific instruments used in making physical measurements, including computer interfacing.
 The instruments are studied from input transducer to final output.
 A major emphasis is placed on laboratory work, where actual instrumentation circuits are built and tested.
 The course culminates with each student building an actual scientific instrument.
-Lecture 2 hours, Lab 4 hours.
-Prereq.: PHYS-332 or consent of instructor.
+Lecture two hours; lab four hours.
+Prerequisite: PHYS-332 or consent of instructor.

 PHYS-391 Astrophysics, 3 cr.